Kjames3/Project/README.md

 # Project: Multi-Agent Map Fusion & Cooperative Planning

 ## Project Goal
 This project implements a multi-agent cooperative system in CARLA.
-It features two autonomous agents that explore the environment, generating local occupancy grids from LiDAR data.
+It features multiple autonomous agents that explore the environment, generating local occupancy grids from LiDAR data.
 These local maps are fused into a central global map using a log-odds Bayesian update approach.
 A `FusionServer` manages this global state, which is then shared back to the agents for cooperative path planning.
 The system includes a `HybridRoutePlanner` that allows agents to detect and avoid obstacles discovered by other agents, and a real-time HUD visualization of the fused global map.

 ## How to Run